EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/files.md

 !!!
 Note

     The File Manager allows you to **only** manipulate files on the Open OnDemand VM.
 For most back-ends, your home directory is common to both the Open OnDemand VM and the back-ends so your directories and files on the Open OnDemand VM, and changes to these, are reflected on the back-ends and vice-versa.

-However, for some back-ends, this will not be the case - see [Unsynched home directories](jobs.md#unsynched-home-directories) - and you will have to log into the back-end - see [Log into back-ends](ssh.md).
+    However, you may have access to back-ends where your home directory is not common to both the Open OnDemand VM and the back-end i.e., you have unsynchronised, separate, home directories on each VM, and you will have to log into a back-end to view files created on the back-end when you run jobs.
+For more information, see [Unsynched home directories](jobs.md#unsynched-home-directories) and [Log into back-ends](ssh.md).

 !!!
 Note